fgm/meteor_server_info/README.md

 - `eventLoopStrategy`: the strategy to use to instrument the event loop and CPU
   - `cheap`: similar to [PM2] or [pebble/event-loop-lag]; low CPU cost : expect
     around 0.5% on 2019 hardware,
-    very limited accuracy, will usually under-estimate the loop latency.
+    very limited accuracy, will usually under-estimate the actual loop latency.
-  - `costly`: inspired by a [Dynatrace article], a much more accurate strategy, tracing each tick of the event loop ; this is much more costly since this disables the event loop "poll phase wait" optimization: expect 5% on 2019 hardware
+  - `costly`: inspired by a [Dynatrace article], a much more accurate strategy, tracing each tick of the event loop ; this is much also more costly since it disables the event loop "poll phase wait" optimization: expect 5% load on 2019 hardware
-  - `nr`: inspired by NewRelic CPU time per tick, a more intuitive metric, built on top of the `costly` algorithm, with an extra CPU cost: expect 6% on 2019 hardware.
+  - `nr`: inspired by NewRelic "CPU time per tick", a more intuitive metric, built on top of the `costly` algorithm, with an extra CPU cost: expect 6% load on 2019 hardware.
+  - if that key is undefined, the event loop metrics collection is disabled, to keep costs at an absolute minimum like the legacy MeteorServerInfo.

 [pebble/event-loop-lag]: https://github.com/pebble/event-loop-lag
 [percolate:server-info]: https://atmospherejs.com/percolate/server-info
 [PM2]: https://github.com/keymetrics/pmx/blob/1.3/lib/default_probes/pacemaker.js